bruj0/yapi/README.md

 # Description of yapi

-It allows to use declarative language (yaml) to talk to APIs and to save the response for future ones.
+It allows to use declarative language (yaml) to talk to APIs and to save the response for future calls ones.

 The main use case is to talk to [HashiCorp Vault API](https://www.vaultproject.io/api/overview.html).